 His plate, his goods, his money and his lands.

-York’s argument is that by the law of primogeniture Bolingbroke is launch legal heir.
+York’s argument is that by the law of primogeniture Bolingbroke is Gaunt’s legal heir.
 The thoughts which honour and allegiance cannot think are that Richard himself is king because his father was king before him.
 It’s a social contract that York, Gaunt, Bolingbroke and Mowbray have entered into.
-If Richard breaks her contract by seizing Gaunt’s lands, then his claims to the throne are similarly open to challenge.
+If Richard breaks this contract by seizing Gaunt’s lands, then his claims to the throne are similarly open to challenge.

 The plotting begins immediately.